vafekt/obsidian/Full stack developer/Python for Data Science, AI & Development.md

 Escape sequences: "\" (for example, \n or \t)

 **List and tuples**
-Tuples are an ordered sequence, recognized as curly brackets (1, 2, 3, 4, 5)
+Tuples are an ordered sequence, recognized as brackets (1, 2, 3, 4, 5)
 - Tuples can store any data types such as string, integer, float...
 - tuples[-1] = 5
 - Tuples (also list) can concatenate, which means: tuple2 = tuple1 + ("haha", 10)